Two people walking and talking on the street.

 • what you’d like to change

-• if there's a pattern in the problems (keeping a diary or log book before your assessment can be really helpful to show this)
+• if there's a pattern in the problems (keeping a mood diary can help to show this)

 • any general health problems, either now or in the past